 The focal length of your CO₂ laser lens dramatically affects how your machine engraves and cuts.
-If you’ve ever wondered whether you should use a 50 mm lens or upgrade to a 63.5 mm lens, this guide explains how they differ — and exactly which one is best for wood, acrylic, leather, MDF, rubber stamps, two-color plates, and more.
+If you’ve ever wondered whether you should use a 50 mm lens or switch to a 63.5 mm lens, this guide explains how they differ — and which one is best for wood, acrylic, leather, MDF, rubber stamps, two-color plates, and more.

 This is a practical, decision-making guide based on real cutting behavior and material performance.